fmsouza/wcode/README.md

     $ wcode [options] <directory>

     Options:
     -h, --help          Show help
-    -p, --port     Set the editor port number [default: 9876] -v, --version  Show current version
+    -p, --port          Set the editor port number [default: 9876] --headless          Prevent local browser from open
+    --ssl <keys-path>   Configures SSL encrpytion
+    -v, --version       Show current version

     Examples:
-    wcode /path/to/project          Open the project in the editor on default port wcode -p 8080 /path/to/project  Open the project in the editor on port 8080
+    wcode /path/to/project                      Open the project in the editor on default port wcode -p 8080 /path/to/project              Open the project in the editor on port 8080 wcode --ssl path/to/keys /path/to/project   Open the project with SSL in the editor on default port

 ## 3. Keyboard shortcuts